Historiographic metafiction

-Historiographic metafiction is a term coined by Canadian literary theorist Linda Hutcheon in the late 1980s.
-It incorporates three domains: fiction, history, and theory.
+Historiographic metafiction is a genre of writing that incorporates metafiction into historical fiction.
+The term was coined by Canadian literary theorist Linda Hutcheon in the late 1980s.

 Concept

-The term is used for works of fiction which combine the literary devices of metafiction with historical fiction.
-Works regarded as historiographic metafiction are also distinguished by frequent allusions to other artistic, historical and literary texts (i.e. intertextuality) in order to show the extent to which works of both literature and historiography are dependent on the history of discourse.
+The genre is fiction which combines the literary device of metafiction with historical fiction.
+Works regarded as historiographic metafiction are also distinguished by frequent allusions to other artistic, historical and literary texts (i.e., intertextuality) in order to show the extent to which works of both literature and historiography are dependent on the history of discourse.

-Although Hutcheon said that historiographic metafiction is not another version of the historical novel, there are scholars (e.g. Monika Fludernik) who describe it as such, citing that it is simply an updated late-twentieth-century version of the genre for its embrace of the conceptualizations of the novel and of the historical in the twentieth century.
+Although Hutcheon said that historiographic metafiction is not another version of the historical novel, there are scholars (e.g., Monika Fludernik) who describe it as such, citing that it is simply an updated late-twentieth-century version of the genre for its embrace of the conceptualizations of the novel and of the historical in the twentieth century.

 The term is closely associated with works of postmodern literature, usually novels.
-According to Hutcheon, in "A Poetics of Postmodernism", works of historiographic metafiction are "those well-known and popular novels which are both intensely self-reflexive and yet paradoxically also lay claim to historical events and personages".
-This is demonstrated in the genres that historiographic metafiction parodies, which it uses and abuses so that each parody constitutes a critique in the way it problematises them.
+According to Hutcheon's "A Poetics of Postmodernism", works of historiographic metafiction are "those well-known and popular novels which are both intensely self-reflexive and yet paradoxically also lay claim to historical events and personages".
+This is demonstrated in the genres that historiographic metafiction parodies, which it uses and abuses so that each parody constitutes a critique in the way it problematizes them.
 This process is also identified as "subversion" for the purpose of exposing suppressed histories to allow the redefinition of reality and truth.